Titus 2:11-14 · Titus · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, the Roman Catholic interpretation views salvation as a cooperative process between divine grace and human response.
-While acknowledging that grace initiates salvation (2:11), this tradition highlights verse 14's emphasis on being "zealous of good works" as integral to the believer's journey.
+While acknowledging that grace initiates salvation (2:11), this tradition emphasizes verse 14's focus on being "zealous of good works" as integral to the believer's journey.
 The Catholic reading stresses that grace empowers believers to return God’s love through actions, aligning with verse 12's call to live righteously.
-This perspective sees good works not merely as evidence of grace but as a cooperative element in the transformative process initiated by Jesus' sacrifice.
+This perspective sees good works not merely as evidence of grace but as a cooperative element in the process initiated by Jesus' sacrifice.

 Continue reading with a Scholar plan